quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 information without much additional overhead.

-In qlog, the optional "trigger" field contains a string value describing the reason (if any) for this event instance occuring, see
+In qlog, the optional "trigger" field contains a string value describing the reason (if any) for this event instance occurring, see
 {{data-field}}.
 While this "trigger" field could be a property of the qlog Event itself, it is instead a property of the "data" field instead.
 This choice was made because many event types do not include a trigger